'I was blackmailed': Purdue stabbing suspect makes first court appearance - NewsBreak

 INDIANAPOLIS — Police are investigating after a motorist was shot and injured along Interstate 70 Monday evening.
 State troopers were called to the westbound lanes of the highway near the Keystone Avenue exit just before 7 p.m.
 They found a man inside a car with an apparent gunshot wound.

-A man was killed in a hit-and-run crash while he was walking early Sunday on the city's east side, police say.
+A man was found dead with signs of possible trauma Monday afternoon on the city's southeast side, police say.

 Fox 59